Our Learning Story

 Welcome to Ellison Elementary School.
 Ellison is a wonderful place for students and staff to come together to learn.
 With a vibrant school community that supports the needs of each of the unique learners at Ellison, students have a multitude of opportunities to explore their passions, set goals for themselves, and reach their full potential.
 As a school family, we recognize the importance of celebrating each individual learner and their accomplishments.

-Beginning this spring, our staff has begun to use the Spiral of Inquiry as a tool to gather important information about what is happening for our students, and guide our direction as a staff.
-Questions like "what are you learning and why is it important" and "what are your next steps in your learning" help us to better understand the needs of our learners and create a coherent direction for transforming learning at Ellison.
-These answers our students provide us with direct our next levels of work for the school.
+Our staff has begun to use the Spiral of Inquiry framework as a tool to gather important information about what is happening for our students, and to guide our direction as a staff.
+Questions like, "what are you learning and why is it important" and "what are your next steps in your learning" help us to better understand the needs of our learners and create a coherent direction for transforming learning at Ellison.
+These answers to these questions direct our next levels of work for the school.

 At Ellison, our staff believes and values:

 - student centred classrooms;

 - emotions being integral to learning;

 As a caring and innovative school community, we actively promote academic excellence, healthy lifestyles, empathetic citizenship, and lifelong learning.